Configuration Validation with Large Language Models: Benchmarks and Metrics

 \section{Benchmarks and Metrics}

-\para{Software Systems} We evaluate six popular, open-source systems: Hadoop Common, HBase, Alluxio, HDFS, YARN, and ZooKeeper.
-They all are mature, widely deployed systems.
-These systems are highly configurable with a large number of configuration parameters.
-Table~\ref{tab:dataset} lists the version (\texttt{SHA}), and the total number of parameters at that version for each system.
+Our study evaluates ten mature and widely deployed open-source projects: Alluxio, Django, Etcd, HBase, Hadoop Common, HDFS, PostgreSQL, Redis, YARN, ZooKeeper, which are implemented in a variety of programming languages (Java, Python, Go, and C).
+They also use different configuration formats (XML and INI) with a large number of configuration parameters.
+Table~\ref{tab:dataset} lists the version ({SHA}) and the number of parameters at that version.

+We evaluate \fw on the aforementioned projects with eight LLMs: GPT-4-Turbo, GPT-3.5-Turbo, Claude-3-Opus, Claude-3-Sonnet, CodeLlama-7B/13B/34B, and DeepSeek-6.7B, which differ in model sizes and capabilities.
+All of these models have also been trained with a large amount of code data, where prior work has demonstrated their promising capability in handling a number of software engineering tasks~\cite{xia:icse:23,thakur:arxiv:23,chen:arxiv:23}.